lisan-5/Job_network/README.md

 - Tailwind CSS for styling
 - Alpine.js for interactive components
 - Git for version control
-- Mailtrap (or your preferred SMTP service) for email testing
+- Mailtrap for email testing

 ## Project Structure
 ```text